Dealing with Father’s Day without dad

 Lastly (and most importantly) don’t put pressure on yourself to feel or do anything this Father’s Day.
 Your loss might hit you like a ton of bricks; you might feel anger, sadness, or even nothing at all.
 Grief is tricky, and there’s definitely no right or wrong way to go about things.

-Plant a tree in his honour, buy yourself a gift, write a card, or bury your head under the covers—there really are no rules.
+Plant a tree in his honour, buy yourself a gift, write a card, or bury your head under the covers, there are no rules.
 Oh, and one final reminder: Don’t feel like you need to put on a brave face.

-Your first Father’s Day without your dad is likely to be a tough one, but it can also be a beautiful reminder of all the love, lessons, and laughter you shared.
-Honour his memory, do some self-care, and don’t hesitate to lean on those around you.
+Your first Father’s Day without dad is likely to be a tough one, but it can also be a reminder of all the love, lessons, and laughter you shared.

 And if you know someone else who’s lost their dad, drop them a message to let them know you’re thinking of them.
 If you’re stuck for words, why not allow one of these thoughtful Father’s Day quotes to do all the talking for you?